grnet/synnefo/snf-docs/cyclades-admin-guide.rst

 A node [or more than one nodes, if using an HA configuration], running a DB engine supported by the Django ORM layer.
-The DB is the single source of truth for the servicing of API requests by asterias.
+The DB is the single source of truth for the servicing of API requests by cyclades.

 *Services:* PostgreSQL / MySQL